DEVSENSE/phptools-docs/docs/vs/Installation/activation.md

 Once you have a purchased license key, you can activate your copy of PHP Tools for Visual Studio.
 The product can be activated from the Visual Studio menu.
 Click `Help | Activate PHP Tools for Visual Studio` to open the activation dialog.

+Then, paste your license key and click "Activate".

 ![Enter license key](imgs/activation-enter-key.png)

 > **Note**: If you have a blocked Internet connection, you can also activate the product.
 More on [offline activation](offline-activation).